zynksoftware/Zynk-Workflow/_docs/Magento-V1-Connector/Uploading-Credit-Memos-to-Magento.md

 ### Fail File
 _Required_
-The XML file to output failed credit memo uploads to.
+The XML file to output failed credit memo imports to.

 ### Input File
 _Required_
-The XML file containing the credit memos to upload to Magento.
+The XML file containing the credit memos to import to Magento.

 ### Success File
 _Required_
-The XML file to output successful credit memo uploads to.
+The XML file to output successful credit memo imports to.

 ### Comment
 _Optional_